Gaius-Augustus/GALBA/README.md

     seqname source feature start end score strand frame transcript ID and gene ID
 ```

 If the `--makehub` option was used and MakeHub is available on your system, a hub directory beginning with the name `hub_` will be created.
 Copy this directory to a publicly accessible web server.
 A file `hub.txt` resides in the directory.
 Provide the link to that file to the UCSC Genome Browser for visualizing results.
+MakeHub is included in the Singularity image.

 Example data
 ============